 Virtually all everyday American citizens leverage the Internet in some way every single day.
 The power the Internet holds outweighs basically any other route of communication and information sharing.
-Just because you live in a rural or remote area does not exclude you from the percentage of people who use the World Wide Web each day for innumerable reasons.
-From buying and selling both handmade and factory produced items to enjoying your favorite Instagram influencers social media posts, regardless of where you live, these are things most every United States resident indulges in.
+Just because you live in a rural or remote area does not exclude you from the percentage of people who use the World Wide Web daily for numerous reasons.
+From buying and selling handmade and factory-produced items to enjoying your favorite Instagram influencer’s social media posts, regardless of where you live, these are things most every United States resident indulges in.

-A major reason people in rural areas struggle to get a good Internet connection is because of their distance from WiFi towers, however, a wireless connection is always preferred for those who live in the country and away from civilization due to the lack of physical, wired connections.
-That isn’t to say wired connections aren’t available to some rural areas, they can just be hard to find.
+A major reason people in rural areas struggle to get a good Internet connection is because of their distance from WiFi towers.
+However, a wireless connection is always preferred for those who live in the country and away from civilization due to the lack of physical, wired connections.
+That isn’t to say wired connections aren’t available in some rural areas.
+They can just be hard to find.
 One of the least available types of Internet available for rural residents is fiber optic.
 Fiber utilizes fiber optic cables for a quicker and more stable connection to the Internet.
 Satellite Internet is a newer option that is still in the earlier stages of its development.

 When choosing the right connection for your rural residence, your needs will come into the equation.
-If you are looking for a quick connection that can offer the most data for the least amount of money, a cable connection is the way to go.
-As said before, this would be the best option for people who like to game.
-While fiber Internet is not readily available in a lot of remote regions, it might not be a good candidate.
-It is, however, an extremely reliable type of connection that is also known for its high speeds.
+If you are looking for a quick connection that can offer the most data for the least amount of money, a cable connection is a way to go.
+As said before, this would be the best option for people who like to play games.
+While fiber Internet is not readily available in many remote regions, it might not be a good candidate.
+It is, however, a highly reliable type of connection that is also known for its high speeds.

-DSL, being a much older option, is not the fastest kind of Internet connection you can get, but it is still a good choice for its low prices and potential for a higher data cap.
-On the other hand, satellite Internet is great for a low cost option with high caps for data, it can provide Internet access to areas that are more rural and remote.
-Hotspots from cellular devices and dial-up can also be used in place of an Internet service for these areas, but they could be pricey and have their own faults.
+DSL, a much older option, is not the fastest kind of Internet connection you can get, but it is still a good choice for its low prices and potential for a higher data cap.
+On the other hand, satellite Internet is great for a low-cost option with high caps for data.
+It can provide Internet access to areas that are more rural and remote.
+Hotspots from cellular devices and dial-up can also be used in place of Internet service for these areas, but they could be pricey and have their own faults.

 We know how frustrating it can be to try to pick out the perfect kind of Internet service for yourself, so make sure you keep us in your back pocket and the next time you need help resetting your router, click here for some guidance.